Passionate about the environment? Want to study science? Black Hawk College is the right place to be.

 Another club for the science-minded student is Sci Pi Club at East Campus, which is for students with a common interest in the sciences.

-Whether you want a career in science or have general education requirements to fill for an unrelated major, the BHC Natural Sciences and Engineering Department is a great place to learn.
+Whether you want a career in science or have general education requirements to fill for an unrelated major, the BHC Natural Science and Engineering Department is a great place to learn.

 The department offers a variety of science courses that will satisfy the first two years of study at many four-year institutions.
 Environmental Science I and Environmental Science II fulfill science requirements for many degrees for non-majors.